 4. Get to know your staples: hat, enormous water bottle, sunscreen, mozzie spray, spare undies

-Keep your stash of heat defense devices at the front door.
+In your constant battle to handle the heat in Singapore, you need to keep a stash of heat defence devices at the front door.
 We’re talking hats for all members of the family, a pump-pack of sunscreen and mosquito repellent.
 And of course, carry the biggest bottle of water you can manage.
 Singapore’s tap water is drinkable, so fill up water bottles whenever you can.
 We also love our water icy cold, so investing in an insulated bottle is a winning idea.
 Finally, the embarrassing bit.
 Pop a spare pair of knickers for you in your baby bag.
 Enough said about that.

 5. Learn to love ‘the lunchtime shower’